-Going vegan in Vietnam is as easy as A-B-C. While most restaurants have vegetarian-friendly menus or are open to serving you their usuals without any meat, here are 10 that specialize in only serving vegetarians and vegans.
-Meat lovers welcome, too!
+Going vegan in Vietnam is as easy as A-B-C. While most restaurants have vegetarian-friendly menus or are open to serving you their usuals without any meat, here are 10 that specialise in vegetarian and vegan dishes

-Welcoming you with a green garden and water stream that makes you go “oooh, damn!”, Uu Dam is a cozy eatery located on Hang Bai street that connects the Old Quarter to the other districts in Hanoi.
+Welcoming you with a green garden and water stream that makes you go “oooh, damn!”, Uu Dam Chay is a cosy eatery located on Hang Bai street that connects the Old Quarter to the other districts in Hanoi.
 The place is very spacious, spanning multiple floors, and almost feels as if you’re dining in an art gallery.
-Uu Dam serves the vegetarian take of a wide variety of dishes ranging from southern to northern cuisine, including local favorites such as pho, bun cha and banh xeo.
+Uu Dam serves the vegetarian take of a wide variety of dishes ranging from southern to northern cuisine, including local favourites such as pho, bun cha and banh xeo.
 Every dish is vegan-friendly and the portions are so beautifully presented that you’ll feel a little guilty when you start to chew.
 There are even some Western options for you to choose from.
-Despite the fancy look, the dishes are extremely affordable with prices ranging from USD$3.00 to USD$8.00.
+Despite the fancy look, the dishes are extremely affordable.

 Using fresh and healthy ingredients, Homefood Vegan has come up with a sumptuous menu for even meat eaters to enjoy.
 They source their vegetables from only trustworthy farmers, and they even have a mini-store on the first floor selling organic products and ingredients for making healthy vegan and vegetarian food in the comfort of your own home.
 Delivery services are also provided.

 How about a vegetarian buffet?
-For just VND$99,000 (USD$5.00), you are able to eat as you please and try all of the over 50 delicious, healthy vegan dishes at An Lac.
+For just $99,000 Vietnamese Dong (£3.30), you are able to eat as you please and try all of the over 50 delicious, healthy vegan dishes at An Lac.
 This is great for a group meal as the restaurant is spacious.
 However, seats and food do run out thanks to the restaurant’s popularity and, of course, the extremely attractive price tag, so we recommend you reserve yourself a table in advance.
 Also, do make sure you keep an empty stomach before you head over.